AbhinavGupta2002/GeeseHunter/README.md

 As a Geese hunter, in how many seconds can you hunt 30 Geese?

-Geese Hunter is a basic self developed iOS game that is fun to play with friends and family.
+Geese Hunter is a basic self developed iOS game that is fun to play with family and friends.

 Compatible with all iPhones after iPhone 11, inclusive, and compatible with all iPads.